naumovmag/Moderator/README.md

-# Text Moderation Microservice
+# Text moderation microservice

 ## Description

 This microservice performs text moderation, checking for prohibited content.
+It is primarily oriented towards the **Russian language**.
 It uses a pre-trained AI model for effective moderation.
 The service is written in Python and uses modern technologies for ease of use and deployment.

 ## Installation and Setup